y-mitsui/DpBayesianNet/README.md

 DpBayesianNet
 =============

-C liblary of the Bayesian network which was optimized dynamic programming of Silander and Myllymaki(2006).
+C liblary of the Bayesian network which was optimized by dynamic programming of Silander and Myllymaki(2006).